ool-mddo/model-conductor/README.md

 Set preferred peer of external-AS bgp speaker using external AS-number and local node/interface.

-It find opposite bgp speaker in external-AS with local bgp speaker (node/interface name), and set `ext-bgp-speaker-preferred` flag it.
+It find opposite bgp speaker in external-AS with local bgp speaker (node/interface name), and set `ext-bgp-speaker-preferred` flag to its attribute.
 In demo scenario, configuration generator uses the flag to switch bgp policy.

 * POST `/conduct/<network>/<snapshot>/topology/<layer>/preferred_peer`
   * `ext_asn`: External AS number